mzazon/awesome-cloud-projects/aws/business-intelligence-quicksight-dashboards/business-intelligence-quicksight-dashboards.md

 The architecture demonstrated in this recipe showcases QuickSight's flexibility in connecting to multiple data sources.
 By using both S3 and RDS connections, organizations can build comprehensive analytics solutions that span their entire data ecosystem.
 The service's ability to handle structured and semi-structured data formats makes it adaptable to various business scenarios, from operational reporting to executive dashboards.
 QuickSight's [SPICE engine](https://docs.aws.amazon.com/quicksight/latest/user/spice.html) provides sub-second query response times by caching frequently accessed data in memory, enabling interactive analysis even on large datasets.

 One of QuickSight's key strengths is its integration with AWS security and identity services.
 The IAM-based permission model ensures that users can only access data they're authorized to see, while the row-level security features (available in Enterprise edition) provide fine-grained access controls.
 This security-first approach makes QuickSight suitable for regulated industries and enterprise environments where data governance is critical.
-The service also supports integration with corporate identity providers, enabling single sign-on and centralized access management.
+The service also supports integration with corporate identity providers, enabling single sign-on and centralized access management as outlined in the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html).

+Cost optimization is another key consideration with QuickSight's pay-per-user pricing model.
+The tiered user roles (Admin, Author, Reader) allow organizations to provide appropriate access levels while controlling costs.
+The serverless architecture means you only pay for actual usage, with no upfront infrastructure investments or maintenance overhead.

 > **Tip**: Use QuickSight's [ML Insights feature](https://docs.aws.amazon.com/quicksight/latest/user/ml-data-set-requirements.html) to automatically discover anomalies, forecasts, and key drivers in your data without requiring data science expertise.